 I’ve defended teachers and doctors, moms and dads who are regular people who never imagined they would get arrested and charged with a crime.
 I’m proud to be able to help people, and I love being part of our country’s criminal justice system.
 It’s not perfect, but it is the fairest system of rules and laws in the world.

 I strongly believe the work I do is important.
 I am proud to defend my clients and be a zealot advocate in our system of criminal justice.

 Now it’s Your Turn.
 Call me for a free consultation now.

 I’ve assembled a wealth of information here about what happens when you’re charged with a drunk driving offense in Massachusetts.
 Use my site to educate yourself about what an experienced DUI attorney can do to help you.
 And when you’re ready, give me a call at the number below, and I’ll be happy to consult with you on the specifics of your case.
 There’s never any obligation when you call.

 My practice is concentrated in the area of Massachusetts drunk driving law as well as other criminal matters.
 My clients come from across the state and all throughout greater Boston.
 In fact, I enjoy driving to the western part of the state, and have appeared in every district court in the Commonwealth.

 To obtain the best possible outcome, I will conduct a thorough investigation of your case.
 In breath test case, it can be extremely helpful to bring in an expert witness.
 And if you were found guilty after a trial you may have a right to an appeal.

-Call me 24 hours a day at (781) 380-7730.
+Call me 24 hours a day at (781) 380-7730 to speak with me or my knowledgeable staff.
 I pledge to doggedly defend your rights.
 And remember, my initial phone consultation is absolutely free, with no obligation.

 Russell Matson, Attorney at Law